VIKING’s history begins with the Sørensen family

 VIKING Asian Centre, a new hub for Asian markets, is established in Singapore and made fully responsible for handling all countries in the Asian region, including Australia and New Zealand.

-Katty Tørnæs, VIKING's Managing Director since 1992, dies and VIKING's Group Finance Director, Kjeld Amann, is appointed new Managing Director.
+Katty Tørnæs, VIKING's Managing Director since 1992, passed away and VIKING's Group Finance Director, Kjeld Amann, is appointed new Managing Director.

 VIKING evacuation chutes are introduced onto the market.